MikaelLazarev/Ticket-Graph/README.md

 # Ticket-Graph
 Decentralized tickets sale system
-Please, check running version at https://ticket-graph.herokuapp.com/
+Please, check running version at https://ticket-graph.herokuapp.com/ (it could take up to 30 seconds sometimes cause project deployed on free heroku dyno)

 ## Idea
 The core idea of this project is to show decentralized service where Ticket Graph users could buy tickets and event organizers could sell them.
 When user buys ticket his/her Ethereum address appears in the list of participants and if user has installed Ethereum wallet in mobile devices noting more to enter needed.